A How-to Guide for Making a Physical Comedy Show to Build Neighbourhood Resilience.

 Will Weigler, Rob Wipond, and Michelle Colussi.
 Published by Building Resilient Neighbourhoods, 2016

-To read the book online, download the PDF, and watch the videos from our show, click here.
+To read the book online, download the PDF, and watch the videos from our show all for free, click here.

 In the fall of 2014, I collaborated with Rob Wipond and Michelle Colussi, two members of an organization in Victoria called Building Resilient Neighbourhoods, on a project we called Laughing Allowed.
 We were looking for a fresh way of understanding the tension between the ideal of achieving a strong and socially cohesive neighbourhood, and the sometimes messy reality.
 We extended an invitation for people in the Victoria West neighbourhood to come take part in six free Saturday workshops on how to do physical comedy in exchange for their first-hand knowledge of why people are sometimes reluctant to get involved in neighbourhood activities.
 Over a dozen men and women who shared both an interest in their neighbourhood and a quirky sense of humour joined the project to turn their experiences of the ups and downs of neighbourhood leadership, activism and volunteering into physical comedy sketches.
 They developed the entire show together and performed it for the rest of the neighbourhood at the end of the workshop series.